 - MSM 674 Master's Capstone: Research, Synthesis, Applications

-Students within the Sales Management track also complete the following four courses:
+Students within the Sales Management track need to complete four of the following five courses:

 - MSM 560: Business Law